WNLO-DSAL/QBLKe/README.md

 If you do not have an Open Channel SSD hardware, you can use [FEMU](https://github.com/ucare-uchicago/femu) to emulate an Open Channel SSD for your QEMU virtual machine.
 If you choose to use FEMU, we recommend FEMU commitID [783d4fb4ce46e0e10ef83d48046566cbba1e6b6d](https://github.com/ucare-uchicago/FEMU/commit/783d4fb4ce46e0e10ef83d48046566cbba1e6b6d).

+We provide an example FEMU startup script `QBLKe64.sh` in the `tools` directory.
+Please modify to fit your configurations before running.

 2. Download Linux kernel source.
 Checkout to version 4.16.0.

+If your kernel is cloned from `https://github.com/torvalds/linux`, the commitID of 4.16.0 should be 0adb32858b0bddf4ada5f36.

 3. If you are using FEMU, do the additional tweaks described in [https://github.com/ucare-uchicago/FEMU/wiki/FEMU-Best-Practice](https://github.com/ucare-uchicago/FEMU/wiki/FEMU-Best-Practice).